OsswaCh/PROXYM/First Draft.md

 #### [Added Value of VSM](https://www.dozuki.com/blog/why-do-value-stream-mapping-benefits-examples#:~:text=Value%20stream%20mapping%2C%20or%20VSM,process%20for%20the%20customer's%20benefit.)

-Some of the benefits of adopting VSM into the
+Some of the benefits of adopting VSM are:
+- facilitating the identification of wastes and bottlenecks in processes
+- easier continuous improvement as it becomes easier to finetune and streamline processes
+- reduction of time, cost and labor
+- TODO: add benefits on customer

-###  TODO: Grafical representation don’t think this
+###  TODO: Graphical representation don’t think this

 [Value stream mapping](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3259414/)  is designed to map information flows along with material flows, making it more suitable for analyzing and improving complex processes like those in hospitals.
 VSM provides a holistic view that includes both value-adding and non-value-adding activities.